 Thoughts, emotions, a sense of physicality and especially muscular contractions support the illusion that there is a personal self, located within a body.
 I seem to be in my head looking out and experiencing life from this perspective.
 This is the experience of apparent duality.

-consciousness, being, awakeness, the non-personal Self.
-It is timeless, silent, lucid spaciousness.
+There is no “I “ aware of itself and conscious of being alive and spacious.
+It is timeless, silent lucid spaciousness.
 It is not me that is awake and conscious of my experience.
-It is consciouness in which the sense of me and my experience is appearing.
+It is consciousness in which the sense of me and my experience is appearing.
 Me and whatever I perceive is the familiar experience of life.
 Or seems to be.
-But there is no self, only Self, consciousness, in which the sense of me and my experience appears.

 Seeking is driven by a sense of incompleteness, of something missing, a longing to feel at ease and at home in ourselves.
 Finding a sense of meaning and purpose can certainly seem to help, as do practices like meditation.
-Yet despite many benefits, they don't fully satisfy.
+Yet despite many benefits, they don't fully satisfied.
 This is because they cannot alter or remove the compelling assumption that there is an I experiencing them.